Paul Root Wolpe

 Paul Root Wolpe (born February 26, 1957), is an American sociologist and bioethicist.
 He is the Raymond F. Schinazi Distinguished Research Chair in Jewish Bioethics and a professor at Emory University in Atlanta, Georgia.

 Wolpe served for 15 years as the Bioethicist for the National Aeronautics and Space Administration (NASA).
-He was Co-Editor of the American Journal of Bioethics (AJOB), and was the long-time Editor-In-Chief of AJOB Neuroscience, the official Journal of the International Neuroethics Society (INS).
-Wolpe was also a founder and a member of the board of directors Executive Committee of the INS.
-He was the first National Bioethics Advisor to Planned Parenthood Federation of America.
-He is the Past President of the Association of Bioethics Program Directors, past President of the American Society for Bioethics and Humanities, a Fellow of The Hastings Center, and a Fellow of the College of Physicians of Philadelphia, the country’s oldest medical society.
-He received an Honorary Doctorate of Humane Letters from the American Jewish University in 2019.
+He was Co-Editor of the American Journal of Bioethics (AJOB), and is Editor-In-Chief of AJOB Neuroscience, the official Journal of the International Neuroethics Society (INS).
+Wolpe is also a member of the board of directors Executive Committee of the INS.